wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/index.rst

 Installing Wazuh server
 =======================

 The Wazuh server can be installed on any Unix-like operating system, most commonly on Linux.
-It is more convenient install it via packages if one is available for your distribution.
-However, build and install it from sources is also pretty simple.
+It is more convenient to install it via packages if one is available for your distribution.
+However, building and installing from sources is also pretty simple.

 There are two components that you usually have to install on a Wazuh server: the manager and the API.
 In addition, for distributed architectures (where the Wazuh server sends data to a remote Elastic Stack cluster) you will need to install Filebeat.